-3.1 The licensing authority has a legal duty, under section 153 of the Act, to aim to permit the use of premises for gambling, insofar as it considers that this will be:

-- In accordance with the relevant code of practice, as issued by the Gambling Commission; - In accordance with the relevant guidance, as issued by the Gambling Commission; - reasonably consistent with the Licensing Objectives; and - In accordance with this Statement of Gambling Principles. - 3.2 The licensing authority will always consider its duty under section 153, when making its decisions, and will seek to use its powers to regulate gambling to moderate its impact, rather than setting out to prevent it altogether.
+- 3.1 The licensing authority has a legal duty, under section 153 of the Act, to aim to permit the use of premises for gambling, as far as it considers that this will be: - in accordance with the relevant code of practice, as issued by the Gambling Commission. - in accordance with the relevant guidance, as issued by the Gambling Commission. - reasonably consistent with the Licensing Objectives; and - in accordance with this Statement of Gambling Principles. - 3.2 The licensing authority will always consider its duty under section 153, when making its decisions, and will seek to use its powers to regulate gambling to moderate its impact, rather than setting out to prevent it altogether.
 For example, by imposing conditions on a premises licence.
-However it also recognises the wide scope that the "aim to permit" framework provides and may reject, review or revoke premises licences where there is an inherent conflict with the considerations above and that it reasonably feels cannot be moderated.
+However, it also recognises the wide scope that the "aim to permit" framework provides and may reject, review or revoke premises licences where there is an inherent conflict with the considerations above and that it reasonably feels cannot be moderated.

-4. Geographical Are Covered by this Statement of Principles
+4. Geographical area covered by this statement of principles